Tenor horn: History

 During the American Civil War in the 1860s, "over-the-shoulder" (OTS) saxhorns, including an E♭ tenor horn size, were built in large numbers in the United States.
 These were made for military bands, with the bell pointing backwards over the player's shoulder, so that soldiers marching behind the band could more easily hear the music.
+After the war, the bands and their music remained popular, and manufacturing demand for bugles and saxhorns remained strong.
 In New Orleans in the early 20th century, the tenor horn was used in Dixieland jazz bands, including those of Papa Jack Laine.

 In mid-19th century Mexico, small brass and wind bands known as bandas became popular in rural and urban areas.
 Different regions adopted instruments from the military bands of European colonists, and music from German immigrants, particularly along the Pacific coast.
 By the time of the Mexican Revolution (1910–20), Sinaloan bandas populares (popular bands) had standardized on using the tenor horn in the ensemble, along with trumpets, trombones, and tubas or sousaphones.

-The alto horn became colloquially known as the "peck horn" in America, as the player "pecks away at" the off-beats that were often assigned to the instrument in marches and band arrangements.
+In America the tenor horn was called the alto horn, and became colloquially known as the "peck horn" as the player "pecks away at" the off-beats it was often assigned in marches and band arrangements.
 This name is mentioned in the 1957 Broadway musical, The Music Man.

-In the 1970s, King produced an instrument called the "altonium", keyed in F with a French horn mouthpiece.
-In their 1971 catalog, King produced two models: the 1147 upright model, and 1148 with the bell facing forward.
-Soon after, the tenor horn was entirely replaced with bell-forward forms of the mellophone in American marching bands and drum and bugle corps.
+In the 1970s, King produced an instrument called the "altonium", keyed in F with a funnel-like horn mouthpiece.
+In their 1971 catalog, King produced two models: the 1147 upright model, and 1148 with the bell angled forward.
+Soon after, these "alto" horns were entirely replaced with bell-forward forms of the mellophone in American marching bands and drum and bugle corps.

 Construction

 The modern tenor horn, found in British brass bands, is pitched in E♭ and changed little from the mid-19th century French saxhorn ténor.
 It has an upward-pointing bell and three Périnet piston valves.
 The bore is moderately conical, like that of the cornet or baritone horn, but not as wide as that of the flugelhorn or euphonium.
-It uses a small mouthpiece with a diameter slightly larger than a cornet or flugelhorn mouthpiece, and usually with a deeper, more funnel-shaped cup.
-This combination of bore and mouthpiece dampen the higher frequency partials to produce a mellow, rounded timbre compared to cylindrical bore instruments at the same pitch.
+The conical bore dampens the higher frequency partials to produce a mellow, rounded timbre compared to instruments with a cylindrical bore at the same pitch.

-There are two variants, one with the beginning of the bell looping over the top of the valves, and the other looping below the valves.
+Modern manufacturers, tracking the late 20th century trend of increased bore sizes in band and orchestra brass instruments, build tenor horns with more power and projection than earlier instruments.
+Manufacturers include Amati, Besson, Eastman Winds, Geneva, Willson, and Yamaha.

-Modern manufacturers, tracking the late 20th century trend of increased bore sizes in band and orchestra brass instruments, build tenor horns with more power and projection than earlier instruments, whilst preserving their characteristic mellow tone, built mainly by Besson, Yamaha, and Geneva.
+In the 20th century, E♭ tenor horns were built as "alto" horns for American bands by many makers, including Olds, King, Conn, and York.
+Many of these have the bell angled to face forwards, and are sometimes called the altonium after models with that name built by King.

-In Central and Eastern Europe, the instrument is called the Althorn and has rotary valves and usually an oval upright form, similar to the larger B♭ Tenorhorn.
-These are made by Miraphone, Amati, Červený, B&S, and others.
+In Central and Eastern Europe, the instrument has rotary valves, and is called the Althorn.
+It usually has an oval upright form, similar to the larger B♭ Tenorhorn.
+These are made by Miraphone, Červený, and others.